siph/resume/resume.md

 ### Software Developer, Self Employed
 2020 - Present

 As a solo developer, I am responsible for the entire software development life cycle and have gained a deep understanding of the processes involved.
-This includes designing architecture and schema, implementing business logic, writing tests, building infrastructure, managing devops pipelines, writing documentation, and system administration.
+This includes designing system-architecture and schema, implementing business logic, writing tests, building infrastructure, managing devops pipelines, writing documentation, and system administration.
 I am also a passionate open source contributor and a member of the NixOS Organization.

+My primary tasks consist of designing and implementing a software suite that faciliates the collection, generation, and monetization of content.
+This includes webscraping with tools like `jsoup`, `skrape.it`, and `selenium`.
+I also have experience with tools like `ffmpeg` to edit, normalize, combine, or otherwise manipulate video and audio files.

+I enjoy trying different tecnologies and exploring new solutions to problems.
+My time as a solo developer has significantly deepened my self-sufficient nature and my ability to quickly and easily learn new things.
+Being able to only rely on myself has also sharpened my ability to always deliver a product regardless of the obstacles and given me a unique insight into some of the design-patterns and choices used to solve architectural and process-related problems.

 **Technologies:**
 ```Digitalocean```